Philiswa10/alx-low_level_programming/0x0B-malloc_free/README.md

-This is a malloc free project
+This is a mallo project